joinpursuit/Pursuit-Core-iOS/fundamentals/strings/README.md

 As mentioned previously, two `String` values (or two `Character` values) are considered equal if their extended grapheme clusters are canonically equivalent.

 For example, `LATIN SMALL LETTER E WITH ACUTE (U+00E9)` is canonically equivalent to `LATIN SMALL LETTER E (U+0065)` followed by `COMBINING ACUTE ACCENT (U+0301)`.
-Both of these extended grapheme clusters are valid ways to represent the character é, and so they are considered to be canonically equivalent:
+Both of these extended grapheme clusters are valid ways to represent the character `"é"`, and so they are considered to be canonically equivalent:

 ```swift
 // "Voulez-vous un café?" using LATIN SMALL LETTER E WITH ACUTE